Battery Storage

 READ MORE

-Battery control strategies - dumb vs smart - and how it effects battery economics
+Battery control strategies - dumb vs smart - and how it affects battery economics

 Pete Tickler uses Gridcog to test the impact of different battery control strategies by running near-identical versions of the site where the only thing that varies is the way the BESS is controlled.